 - Scrub all parts of your hands including the back, around your cuticles, under your fingernails, your wrists, between fingers, etc.

 - Continue scrubbing for at least 20 seconds before thoroughly rinsing

 - Many experts recommend singing the ABC’s once or ‘Happy Birthday’ twice to ensure you scrub long enough

 Wishing You Health and Wellness

-We know this is an unprecedented time that is a stressful situation for so many people.
+We know this is an unprecedented time that makes it hard to support yourself during this stressful situation for so many people.
 We at IsaTonic want to let you know we are here for you and want to make sure you get through this time as healthy as possible.

 In fact, now just might be a wonderful chance to spend more time focusing on your health and wellness and possibly even coming out of self-isolation fitter and healthier than ever!
 Check out our full range if you wish to buy Isagenix products.